Cangerana/whatsappspam/README.md

-Script to spamming Whatsapp mensagers through WhatsappWeb
+Simple bot made in ruby to spam messages to WhatsappWeb

 You need: